 What is our WHY - Educating Heart and Minds

-Our mantra at Educating Hearts and Minds comes from the whakatauki - He aha te mea nui o te ao?
+Our guiding mantra at Educating Hearts and Minds is deeply rooted in the profound whakatauki - He aha te mea nui o te ao?
 He tangata he tangata he tangata!
+This translates to highlight that it is indeed the people, the people, the people, that matter most, not merely the paper, the paper, the paper.

-Of course, it is the people, the people, the people, not the paper, the paper, the paper.
-We continually strive to ensure that kaiako are connecting to the people (the mokopuna and whānau) in their settings to make sure that what they are doing has meaning to the learning lives of the mokopuna and kaiako.
-Keeping connected with their HEARTS and MINDS to create vibrant learning spaces.
+We continually strive to ensure that kaiako are genuinely connecting with the people within their settings, particularly the mokopuna and whānau.
+This connection is essential to ensure that what they are actively engaging in holds significant meaning and relevance to the learning lives of both the mokopuna and the kaiako.
+By supporting ECE settings to connect with their HEARTS and MINDS, we aim to create vibrant learning spaces that foster growth and development.

 Lynn Rupe